damianmalczewski/natsify/README.md

 ## JetStream stream auto-creation

-Declare `io.nats.client.api.StreamConfiguration` beans and the auto-configuration will create or update the corresponding streams on startup, before any listeners are registered.
+Declare `io.nats.client.api.StreamConfiguration` beans and the auto-configuration will create the corresponding streams on startup (if they do not already exist), before any listeners are registered.

 > [!IMPORTANT]
 > Works only if `nats.auto-stream-creation` is set to `true` (disabled by default).